- Home

 Taking thyroid hormone tablets

-You will usually start taking hormone replacement tablets while in hospital recovering from the surgery.
-You will need to take a hormone tablet every day for the rest of your life.
+You usually start taking T4 straight after surgery, and while still in hospital.
+You will need to take it every day for the rest of your life.

-Keeping your body’s metabolism functioning at a normal healthy rate – Without hormone replacement medicine, your metabolism will slow down and you will develop the symptoms of hypothyroidism, such as depression or weight gain.
+Keeping your body’s metabolism functioning at a normal healthy rate – Without hormone replacement tablets, your metabolism will slow down and you will develop the symptoms of hypothyroidism.

 Finding the right dose

-You’ll be carefully monitored when you start thyroid hormone replacement therapy.
-You’ll have blood tests every 6–8 weeks to help your doctor adjust the dosage until it is right for you.
-Usually, the initial dose needs only small adjustments.
+When you start thyroid hormone replacement therapy, you’ll be monitored and have blood tests every 6–8 weeks to help get the right dosage for you.
+Usually, the initial dose needs only minor adjustments.

 A small number of people may experience hypothyroidism or hyperthyroidism during the adjustment period.
-However, once you are taking the right dose, you should not experience side effects.
+Side effects can include anxiety, problems sleeping, racing heart and sweating.
+However, once you are taking the right dose, you shouldn’t have any side effects.

 Tips for taking T4 medicines

-- Take your T4 medicine at the same time every day to get into a routine.
+- Get into a routine of taking your T4 medicine at the same time every day.
 Take it on an empty stomach with a glass of water and wait 30 minutes before eating.
+Most people find it easiest to take before breakfast.

-- Store medicines in the fridge to maintain the T4 level in the tablets.
-If you are travelling, the medicine will last up to 30 days without refrigeration.
+- You may need to store medicines in the fridge to maintain the T4 level in the tablets.
+If you are travelling, the medicine will last up to 30 days out of the fridge.
 Some T4 medicines do not need refrigeration – check with your doctor or pharmacist.

 - Check with your doctor if it’s safe to continue taking other medicines or supplements.

-- Don’t stop taking the T4 medicine without discussing it with your doctor.
+- Do not stop taking your T4 medicine without talking about it with your doctor first.

 More resources